 NOTE: Casing setting depths will be recorded on the Prospect Summary Sheet.
 However, if there is a large range of uncertainty in the possible depths, this should be indicated.
-Well design criteria and drilling programme details are no longer required by DECC.
+Well design criteria and drilling programme details are no longer required by the OGA.
 Information needed:

 - details of estimated pore pressures in all permeable and porous formations, and estimated formation fracture initiation and propagation gradients at all casing shoes

 - details of the mud type and proposed weight of mud for each interval to be drilled

 This information may be presented in graphical or tabular form if preferred.
 The offset wells used to obtain this information should be indicated.
 Please indicate if the proposed Exploration or Appraisal well is in an area of High Pressure and/or High Temperature, High Temperature in this context can be defined as when the undisturbed bottom hole temperature is greater than 149C (300F).
 High Pressure can be defined as either the maximum pore pressure of any porous formation that exceeds a hydrostatic gradient of 0,18 bar/m (0,8 psi/ft) (representing an equivalent mud weight (EMW) of 1,85 SG or (15,4 ppg) or, needing deployment of pressure control equipment with a rated working pressure in excess of 690 bar (69 MPa, 10 000 psi).
 Note that areas of high pressure (abnormal pressure) need not necessarily be accompanied by high temperatures and vice versa.